lrytz/scala-lang/blog/_posts/2016-07-04-trait-method-performance.md

   - The inlining depth is limited (9 by default, `MaxInlineLevel`).
   - No inlining is performed if the callsite method is already very large.

+  // this is not entirelly true.
+It uses multiple measures of `large`.
+  // inlining is performed twice.
+Once, on bytecode and that's the part that you've correctly covered,
+  // second time on the assembly.
+And size limits are different and measure different notions.
+  // InlineSmallCode option guards inining of assembly.
+  // neither of approaches is good:
+  //  - the problem with counting size of bytecode before inlining is that it counts unreachable code&gotos
+  //  - the problem with inlining assembly happens as it frequently has ridiculosly bad code(eg a lot of moving data around) in "slow paths" and
+          the size of slow path contributes to the measured size of method.

 The procedure is the same for C1 and C2, it uses the invocation counter that is also used for compilation decisions (previous section).